lyxell/logifix-demo/README.md

 # squarelog-demo

-This is a demo for [SquareLog](https://github.com/lyxell/squarelog), an approach to automatic repair of SonarQube static analysis violations.
+This is a demo of [SquareLog](https://github.com/lyxell/squarelog), an approach to automatic repair of SonarQube static analysis violations.